The committee is working on a number of matters affecting SAS doctors in Scotland.

 SSASC meets four times a year to discuss the latest issues affecting SAS doctors in Scotland.
 These meetings are open to members of the Scotland SAS committee only, but non-voting BMA members can come along and participate as part of the BMA committee visitors scheme.

-Meetings are currently held virtually or at, depending on BMA and government advice:
+Meetings are currently held virtually or at,

 14 Queen Street

 How to join

 There are many advantages to becoming involved in our committees.
 You can actively influence BMA policy-making and negotiations, represent your colleagues' voices and develop your leadership skills.

 Each committee has a few routes to becoming an elected member.
 In the case of SSASC, these are: